This ragù alla Bolognese is a hearty, slow-simmering sauce that is a perfect comfort food for cozy Winter evenings, Sunday suppers and holidays.

 This traditional beef Bolognese sauce recipe is an irresistible family favorite.
 This classic recipe is fantastic for pairing with fresh pasta ribbons, creamy polenta, lasagna, pizzas and more!

 Try this ragu in our favorite Lasagne al Forno recipe!
+If you need a quick Italian red sauce recipe, try our San Marzano marinara sauce, instead.

 What is Ragù alla Bolognese?
 The History of an Italian Classic